 Rather than go into too much information it might be best to ask me more about this.
 It is what helps you that matters.

 How can therapy be transforming?

 Body and mind ‘work’ together in ways we are learning more and more about, and understanding how to put this into practice in a wholistic way.
-Our feelings are telling us so much about ourselves and you can learn how to put these into words and choose how to express yourself better in your relationship with yourself and as you choose with others.
-This can be transforming.
+This can be very transforming.

 How many sessions am I likely to need?

 While the answer to this can be ‘how long is a piece of string?’
 It is important for you to be able to discuss this openly at any preliminary discussions and at any times along the way if you decided to commence sessions.
 If you feel for instance that it might be too expensive or you might be afraid of opening a can of worms and this meaning that you get into more sessions, then do say so.

 Clients I have worked with have occasionally found that one session is enough, others up to six, or ten, and others up to a year or even several years.
 It is up to you to state your needs and concerns, so that we can work together with that in mind.